Time to Cook35 minutes

 Fresh vs. Frozen vs. Canned Artichokes

-Fresh artichokes are the best way to go with this recipe, as they give you the most distinctive and delicate flavour, and they let you prepare the artichoke in a way that maximizes the yield for this particular recipe (more on that in the section below on prep).
+Fresh artichokes are the best way to go with this recipe, as they give you the most distinctive and delicate flavour, and they let you prepare the artichoke in a way that maximizes the yield for this particular recipe.
 Frozen bottoms are a close second choice, and they definitely take a lot of work out of the process, so don’t be afraid to use these instead.
 Canned artichoke bottoms can be great, but they would be my third choice in this recipe as they bring a briny character and different taste to the dish.
 As mentioned above, bowl-like artichoke bottoms are ideal in any case, but you can use halved or quartered hearts if that’s all you have – just make a nest out of the creamed spinach and nestle some artichokes and the poached egg in there.